ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IARINC424Item.rst

 IARINC424Item
 =============

-.. py:class:: IARINC424Item
+.. py:class:: ansys.stk.core.stkobjects.aviator.IARINC424Item

    object

    Interface used to access the options for an ARINC424 Item found in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IARINC424Item

 Overview
 --------